Umarkhabiliy/sushi_delivery/README.md

 <a href="https://ibb.co/0MMVzgv"><img src="https://i.ibb.co/J77FSfg/Screenshot-1628670747.png" alt="Screenshot-1628670747" border="0" width="250"></a>

-If you want to use app you can easly download => https://github.com/Umarkhabiliy/sushi_delivery/blob/main/app-armeabi-v7a-release.apk
+If you want to use app you can easly download 📲 => https://github.com/Umarkhabiliy/sushi_delivery/blob/main/app-armeabi-v7a-release.apk

-This project is a starting point for a Flutter application.
-In the Future we will improve our project.
+This project is a starting point for a Flutter application 🧑🏻‍💻.
+In the Future we will improve our project 👨🏻‍🎓.

-A few packages to get if you want to use this Flutter project:
+A few packages to get if you want to use this Flutter project 🧰⚙️🔗:

   introduction_screen: ^2.1.0  //for onboarding pages
   tcard: ^1.3.5   // Onboarding pages we use in this package for animation card